google/cdep/doc/android-studio-cmake.md

 * cdep.yml is where you place references to CDep packages

 ## Step 3 -- Add a reference to SQLite in cdep.yml
-Open cdep.yml in a text editor and replace the existing text there with the following.
+Open cdep.yml in Android Studio and replace the existing text there with the following.
 ```
 builders: [cmake]